amaan-0331/gesture_pattern_detector/README.md

 ## Parameters

-- `pattern` (String): The gesture pattern to match, using the syntax described above.
+- `pattern` (GesturePattern): The gesture pattern to match, using the syntax described above.
 - `onPattern` (VoidCallback): The callback function to execute when the pattern is successfully matched.
 - `child` (Widget): The widget to wrap with the gesture detector.
 - `timeout` (Duration, optional): Time allowed to complete the pattern before it resets (default is 5 seconds).